itu-algorithms/itu.algs4/README.md

 ## Usage

 The package `algs4` has a hierarchical structure.
-It has seven sub-packages, corresponding to: the first five chapters of "Algorithms 4th, Edition", the `stdlib` package of "Introduction to Programming in Python", and a package `error` containing a number of exception classes.
+It has seven sub-packages, corresponding to: the first five chapters of "Algorithms, 4th Edition", the `stdlib` package of "Introduction to Programming in Python", and a package `error` containing a number of exception classes.

 All filenames and package names have been written in lower-case style with underscores instead of the CamelCase style of the Java version.
 For example `EdgeWeightedDigraph.java` has been renamed to `edge_weighted_digraph.py`.
 Class names still use CamelCase though, which is consistent with naming conventions in Python.